Class Action Lawsuits

 Our class action lawsuit lawyers handle cases that address economic losses often related to breaches in security such as data breaches and defective products.
 A class-action lawsuit may be established by a court to provide efficiency.
 This involves joining a large number of people together in a consolidated or combined set of cases against a company or other entity whose actions financially harmed consumers.

 Many of the class action lawsuits we handle involve product defects and violation of consumer protection laws.
-From defective ignition switches and exploding airbags to compromised personal information and loss of property value resulting from an environmental disaster caused by the careless actions of corporations, Beasley Allen’s consumer rights lawyers stand in the gap for their clients and help them navigate the court system.
+From defective ignition switches and exploding airbags to compromised personal information and loss of property value resulting from an environmental disaster caused by the careless actions of corporations, Beasley Allen’s consumer law attorneys stand in the gap for their clients and help them navigate the court system.

 Beasley Allen’s class-action lawsuit lawyers have successfully handled complex, high-profile class-action lawsuits involving retailers like Target and Home Depot and automobile makers like General Motors, Volkswagen, and Fiat Chrysler.
 They have helped recover billions from BP and other defendants that played a role in the Deepwater Horizon explosion.